New in calibre 0.9

 calibre's conversion engine now has full support for Amazon's new KF8 format.
 It can convert KF8 books to other formats and convert other formats to KF8.
 To convert to KF8 set the output format in the calibre conversion dialog to AZW3.

 The PDF output produced by calibre has been greatly improved.
 There are no more cut off lines of text/images at the bottom of the page.
 Top and bottom margins are set correctly.
-The metadat Table of Contents is converted to PDF Bookmarks in the output file.
+The metadata Table of Contents is converted to PDF bookmarks in the output file.

 Library management improvements

-- Automatic adding of books from a specified folder: calibre can now monitor a specified folder on your computer and automatically add any files it fonds in that folder.
-Set it up via Preferences->Adding books->Automatic Adding
+- Automatic adding of books from a specified folder: calibre can now monitor a specified folder on your computer and automatically add any files it finds in that folder.
+Set it up via Preferences->Adding books->Automatic adding

 - When searching, allow use of un-accented characters to match accented characters.
 The rules for matching un-accented characters are done in a language dependent way.
-So if your calibre interface language is set to English, n will match both n and ñ, but if it is set to Spanish, it will match only n, as in Spanish ñ is a separate alphabet in Spanish.
+So if your calibre interface language is set to English, n will match both n and ñ, but if it is set to Spanish, it will match only n, as in Spanish ñ are separate letters.